 Aflac Technical Analysis (NYSE:AFL)

 Bollinger bands comprise of a center line usually AFL SMA, and two AFL stock price bands above and below it.
-The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-Aflac bollinger bands show that the stock price is $80.17, upper band is 49.24, lower band is 47.12, and the average is 48.18.
+The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
+The stock price is trading between the average and the upper band in the context of Aflac bollinger bands.

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Aflac MACD indicator is above 0 indicating a bullish trend.
+The Aflac MACD line is above the signal line.

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of AFL stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.